StarksRepo/StarksRepo/README.md

 # :man_technologist: About Me :
 Hi, I'm Rickey!
-I'm a Systems Network Administrator.
-This GitHub is where I refine my skills in managing and optimizing IT infrastructures to ensure seamless operations.
+I'm a Systems Network Administrator transitioning into cybersecurity.
+This GitHub showcases my journey as I develop skills to identify, analyze, and mitigate security threats while protecting IT infrastructures.
-*   🧠  System Administrator in the making, driven by a love for solving complex infrastructure challenges.
+*   🧠  Cybersecurity Analyst in the making, driven by a passion for solving complex security challenges.
-*   🎯  Dedicated to building secure, reliable, and scalable systems while advancing into security-focused administration roles.
+*   🎯  Dedicated to building secure, resilient systems and leveraging tools like SIEM, vulnerability scanners, and endpoint protection to safeguard critical assets.
-*   ⚡  Committed to leveraging technology to enhance performance and simplify operations.
+*   ⚡  Committed to leveraging technology and advanced methodologies to detect, respond to, and prevent cyber threats.

   # Certifications
 *   🛡️  CompTIA Security+ (Active: 2023–2026)